-When applying for and renewing Endorsement®, each applicant must sign and agree to the Infant Mental Health Code of Ethics.
+When applying for and renewing Endorsement®, each applicant must sign and agree to the Infant and Early Childhood Mental Health Code of Ethics.

 Value: Importance of Relationships

-- MI-AIMH service provider/professional understands the importance of relationship, the primary instrument for growth and change.
+- A MI-AIMH endorsed professional understands the importance of relationship, the primary instrument for growth and change

-- MI-AIMH service provider/professional uses knowledge and skills to provide services that promote, support, restore and sustain nurturing relationships for all infants and families.
+- A MI-AIMH endorsed professional uses knowledge and skills promote, support, restore and sustain nurturing relationships for all infants, young children, and families

-- MI-AIMH service provider/professional works to establish strong, collaborative relationships with community professionals to enhance services to all infants and families.
+- A MI-AIMH endorsed professional works to establish strong, collaborative relationships with community professionals to enhance services to all infants, young children, and families

-- MI-AIMH service provider/professional understands the importance of past relationship experiences to the development of current relationships.
+- A MI-AIMH endorsed professional understands the importance of past relationship experiences to the development of current relationships

 Value: Respect for Ethnicity, Culture, Individuality and Diversity

-- MI-AIMH service provider/professional understands and respects the uniqueness of each individual with respect for ethnicity, culture, individuality, and diversity in all aspects of infant and family practice.
+- A MI-AIMH endorsed professional understands and respects the uniqueness of each individual with respect for ethnicity, culture, individuality, and diversity in all aspects of infant, early childhood, and family practice

-- MI-AIMH service provider/professional practices in ways that are ethical, trustworthy, honest, responsible and reliable.
+- A MI-AIMH endorsed professional works in ways that are ethical, trustworthy, honest, responsible and reliable

-- MI-AIMH service provider/professional abides by the ethical standards of the agency or place of work and is guided by the legal and practice standards in human services.
+- A MI-AIMH endorsed professional abides by the ethical standards of the agency or place of work and is guided by the legal and practice standards in human services, as well as those of his/her discipline

 Value: Knowledge and Skill Building

-- MI-AIMH service provider/professional works continuously to acquire new knowledge and skills to enhance best practice within the infant and family field.
+- A MI-AIMH endorsed professional works continuously to acquire new knowledge and skills to enhance the understanding and application of IECMH principles

 Value: Reflective Practice

-- MI-AIMH service provider/professional seeks out and uses supervision and consultation to reflect on professional development and personal growth related to work with or on behalf of infants and families.
+- A MI-AIMH endorsed professional seeks out and uses supervision and consultation, as appropriate, to reflect on professional development and personal growth related to work with or on behalf of infants, young children, and families